Staff & Board

 emilypark@interplayorchestra.org

 Emily received Bachelor of Music Degrees in Percussion Performance and Music Education, with a certificate in Arts Leadership, from the Eastman School of Music in Rochester, New York.
 At Eastman she studied with Michael Burritt, world-renowned percussionist and educator, and as a Kennedy Center Fellow, she studied with Tony Ames, Principal Percussionist of the National Symphony Orchestra.
-She is currently the Director of Instrumental Music at Maret School in Washington, D.C., where she conducts and teaches twelve instrumental ensembles for 5th-12th grade students.
+She served as the Director of Instrumental Music at Maret School in Washington, D.C., where she conducted and taught twelve instrumental ensembles for 5th-12th grade students.

 As an avid music educator, Emily has demonstrated her passion for teaching children and adults with cognitive and physical disabilities.
 Emily has been a volunteer with interPLAY Orchestra since 2009, and has held two internships in Music Therapy at the National Children’s Medical Center (Children’s Hospital) in Washington, D.C. and the Hochstein School of Music and Dance in Rochester, New York, where she specialized in creating adaptive instrument techniques for children and adults with disabilities.
 She also taught early childhood music at the Eastman Community Music School and the Levine School of Music.
 Emily has an active interest in music cognition and psychology, the neurological foundations of music, and the role music plays in therapeutic practices.